 Through my recent eBay adventures, my vintage compass collection has increased dramatically.
 Some of my favourite new acquisitions are a pair of 1918-vintage US Corps of Engineers military marching compasses both made by Cruchon & Emons in Switzerland.
-These are the types of compasses that Horace Kephart might have used had he not considered compasses to be a waste of time outside of a field emergency.
+These are the types of compasses that Horace Kephart might have used.

 The Verner’s Pattern Mk.
 VIII Prismatic Marching Compass